-- You behave in dishonest/inauthentic ways that are not true to the person you really are.
+- You behave in dishonest and inauthentic ways that are not true to the person you really are.
 You behave in this way to gain the acceptance of others.

-- You feel numb inside.
+- You often feel emotionally numb inside.
 You feel a sense of meaninglessness and disconnection from the world around you.
-This is the ultimate defense mechanism: feeling nothing.
+In a sense, this is the ultimate defense mechanism: to feel nothing.

 - You always feel like an outcast, and you can never quite fit in with anyone.
 Instead of appreciating your uniqueness and seeing it as an opportunity, you see it as a curse.